 Bystander intervention is an increasingly common approach in violence prevention efforts.
 In this XY collection, I have compiled accessible resources on bystander intervention.
-See the bottom of this page for full-text materials.
+See below for full-text materials.
 Tabachnik's piece is a particularly useful, accessible introduction.
+And I detail practical actions men (and women) can take on pp. 13-19 of this report.

 - Flood, M. (2015).
 Bystanders, sexual harassment, and building gender equality at work.
 Engaging passive bystanders in masculine work enviroments.
 Diversity Council of Australia Gender Reporting Network, Clayton Utz, Melbourne, May 18.